-UNIT 1: Principles of food preparation and nutrition: 50% of the total GCSE and is assessed by an examination paper (assessed externally)
+Component 1: Principles of food preparation and nutrition: 50% of the total GCSE and is assessed by an examination paper (assessed externally).

-UNIT 2: Food Preparation and Nutrition in Action: 50% of the total GCSE and is assessed internally as a controlled assessment (moderated externally)
+Component 2: Food Preparation and Nutrition in Action: 50% of the total GCSE and is assessed internally through coursework.